AdobeDocs/analytics.en/help/admin/admin/publishing-widgets-admin.md

 # Publishing Widget

-A Publishing Widget is a container that lets you embed marketing reports (bookmarks and dashboards) on a web page.
-People in your organization who do not have access to marketing reports can view pertinent data.
+A Publishing Widget is a container that lets you embed Analytics reports (bookmarks and dashboards) on a web page.
+People in your organization who do not have access to Analytics reports can view pertinent data.

 For example, you could provide a dashboard so company executives can view the number of page visitors, the number of unique page visitors, and so on.